peterugh/react-webpack-boilerplate/README.md

 ## Summary

 This boilerplate includes a lot of helper `gulp` tasks for running a more robust site.
 You can add SASS mixins and libraries like `bourbon` or `neat`, as well as add images per component.
-Subfolder are supported so feel free to organize within the `app/js` folder as desired.
+Subfolders are supported so feel free to organize within the `app/js` folder as desired.
 Have fun!

+## Troubleshooting

+If you have issues, check your node version.
+If node looks ok, install dependencies one at a time.
+Refer to `package.json` for list of dependencies.
+Instlal with correct version in this format: `npm install package-name@x.x.x` where x.x.x is the listed version number in `package.json`.
+For example: `npm install react-dom@0.14.7`